 - Save programs from crashing by catching exceptions.

-- Students will learn additional things about text files such as:
+- Trainees will learn additional things about text files such as:

 - How to read all lines into a list at once.